csvance/keras-mobile-detectnet/README.md

 - Aspect Ratio 1, 4/3, and 3/4

 We set the anchor to 1 if a rectangle has > 0.3 IoU with the anchor.
 The bounding box generated is given to the box with the highest IoU over 0.3.

+Due to the smaller network receptive size and low spacial dimension output of MobileNet, anchors partially outside the image can be used.

 #### Augmentation
 Training is done with [imgaug][imgaug] utilizing Keras [Sequences][sequence] for multicore preprocessing and online data augmentation: